 Chemical Reverse Engineering & Deformulation

-Deformulation analysis of a product, also known as “chemical reverse engineering” is the process of analytically breaking down a material or product’s formulation to separate and determine the specific identity and exact quantity of both its major and minor constituent components.
+Product deformulation analysis, also known as “chemical reverse engineering” is the process of analytically breaking down a drug, material, or product’s formulation to separate and determine the specific identity and exact quantity of both its major and minor constituent components.
 This process can be vital to a wide range of scenarios such as identifying hazardous components in consumer products, determining potential patent infringement, or improving competitive positioning of existing or new product(s).

 While many deformulation labs advertise services to identify a formulation’s major components, few can accurately deliver a complete deformulation analysis that identifies and quantifies the ingredients in a complex formulation.
 Even fewer can successfully re-combine the ingredients in order to deliver the formulation’s proper production process.